miohtama/frontend-developer-hiring-exercise/README.md

     assuming they run the application locally on their computer
   - Commentary on other application structure you would prefer to change if you were to take over the whole application, or other useful suggestions

+- As the application is unfinished, we are focusing only on the UX of the registration screen

 ## How to submit the exercise